hlashbrooke/WordPress-Plugin-Template/README.md

 ## I've got an idea/fix for the template

 If you would like to contribute to this template then please fork it and send a pull request.
+Please submit all pull requests to the `develop` branch.
 I'll merge the request if it fits into the goals for the template and credit you in the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt).

 ## This template is amazing!
 How can I ever repay you?

-There's no need to credit me in your code for this template, but if you would like to buy me some lunch then you can [donate here](http://www.hughlashbrooke.com/donate).
+There's no need to credit me in your code for this template, just go forth and use it to make the WordPress experience a little better.